Test in production without watermarks.

 Exporting data to Excel and CSV files is a common task in web development, and Razor and IronXL make it easy to accomplish.
 With IronXL, developers can easily create Excel spreadsheets and save them to a file or stream.
 Razor can then be used to generate dynamic content that includes links to the Excel document, allowing users to download them directly from the web page.
-CSV file format can also be generated using IronXL and downloaded using Razor in a similar manner.
+The CSV file format can also be generated using IronXL and downloaded similarly using Razor.
 This makes it simple to create reports and other data-driven content that can be easily shared with others.
 Overall, the combination of Razor and IronXL .NET Core Razor Pages provides a powerful toolset for web developers looking to create dynamic, data-driven web pages.

 Before using Razor in Visual Studio, there are a few prerequisites that users should have in place.
 Here are some of the important ones: